3D Pixel Racing: Time Trial

 Players race against the clock around a series of tracks in Time Trial mode.
 A time trial event is lost if the time on the clock expires before the set number of laps has been completed.
-In multiplayer time trials all the players race on the same track, but are clocked and scored separately.
+In multiplayer time trials, all the players race on the same track, but are clocked and scored separately.

 Capture the Flag

 Capture the Flag is similar to a circuit race with the addition of a checkered flag on the ground just past the starting line.
 The flag is picked up by the first car to touch it and is carried by that car until it is hit by another vehicle.
-When the car carrying the flag gets hit possession of the flag changes to the offensive car.
+When the car carrying the flag gets hit, possession of the flag changes to the offensive car.
 Gameplay continues in this fashion for the remainder of the three-lap race.
 The race is won by the player who possesses the flag at the end of the third lap.

 Hot Pursuit

 Players are pursued by a police car around any one of the race courses while being timed.
-The event is lost if the player is caught by the police car, or fails to outrun the police car before the clock runs out.
-In multiplayer one player drives the police car and the other players must outrun them.
+The event is lost if the player is caught by the police car or fails to outrun the police car before the clock runs out.
+In multiplayer, one player drives the police car, and the other players must outrun it.